-Lines beginning with meta\char and the first line\skip lines will be skipped.
+Lines beginning with meta_char and the first line_skip lines will be skipped.

-If filename does not end in ".gz", it will be automatically compressed.
+If filename is not detected as a gzip file it will be automatically compressed.
 The original file will be removed and only the compressed file will be retained.